10 Essentials To Get Your Kitchen Ready For The Holidays

 5. Check out your dishwasher

 Check your dishwasher as it must run efficiently with a large number of dishes in it.
-Check the filter and drain and clean off any residue, and make sure there’s no broken glass or lost utensils in the bottom.
+Check the filter and drain and clean off any residue.
+Also make sure there’s no broken glass or lost utensils at the bottom.
 Wipe off the rim of the door and the door gasket, using white vinegar and a sponge to remove any gunk.

 6. Clean and disinfect trash cans

-No matter how careful you are, some physics laws make food and junk manages to collect at the bottom of a trash can.
-So it’s time to clean trash cans.
+No matter how careful you are, some physics laws make food and junk collect at the bottom of a trash can, so they’ll need to be cleaned.
 Take them outside and wash them with a garden hose and dish soap.
 Disinfect them with a cleaning spray.
-Make sure you have extra trash bags, too.
-Don’t bother with low quality bags that are too thin or difficult to close with a fragile string: go for some solid plastic and built-in string handles to close bags quickly.
-Look at this as an temporary investment because you don’t want to fight with exploding trash bags in the middle of the corridor.
+Make sure you have extra trash bags too.
+Don’t bother with low quality bags that are too thin or difficult to close with a fragile string: Go for some solid plastic and built-in string handles to close bags quickly.
+Look at this as a temporary investment because you don’t want to fight with exploding trash bags in the middle of the corridor.

 7. Get your serveware ready

 If you’re serving your meal on original serving plates, give them a good clean up and get them ready to go.
-Polish silver, wash plates and wash and iron all cloth napkins.
-Prepare some alternative tablecloth in case of a big red wine flood during the evening diner.
+Polish silver, wash plates, and wash and iron all cloth napkins.
+Prepare an alternative tablecloth in case of a big red wine flood during the evening diner.

 8. Stock your kitchen properly

-Take note if any of your guests have allergies or other diet restrictions.
-Is anyone vegetarian, vegan or gluten-free?
-Take these persons into account and prepare food for them accordingly.
-Make sure there are non-alcoholic drink options available, too.
+Take note if any of your guests have allergies or other dietary restrictions.
+Is anyone vegetarian, vegan, or gluten-free?
+Take these people into account and prepare food for them accordingly.
+Make sure there are non-alcoholic drink options available too.

 9. Double-check safety mechanisms

-If small children are going to be present at the party event, make sure that everything is childproof and that you don’t expose unnecessary fragile stuff.
-Set a special area outside the kitchen for children to play in.
-But make sure that plugs in the kitchen are covered, lamps and other glass items are away from table edges, and stairways and other dangerous areas are blocked off.
-You can plan a special zone for pets.
+If small children are going to be present at the party, make sure that everything is childproof and that you don’t expose fragile items unnecessarily.
+Set aside a special area outside the kitchen for children to play in.
+But see to it that the plugs in the kitchen are covered, lamps and other glass items are away from table edges, and stairways and other dangerous areas are blocked off.
+You can also plan a special zone for pets.

-Take a look at your first-aid kit, and replace any missing materials.
+Take a look at your first-aid kit and replace any missing materials.
 You never know when someone is going to cut themselves, get burned, or slip and fall.
-This can kill a party when 4 people are required to move on the hospital at 11pm…
+This can kill a party when 4 people are required to go to the hospital at 11pm…

-Don’t let the “almighty self-taugh man” play hero trying to open oysters: have it done by your fishmonger or do this quietly in advance.
+Don’t let the “almighty self-taught man” play hero trying to open oysters: Have it done by your fishmonger or do this quietly in advance.

 10. Create a cooking schedule

 Prepare what you can in advance.
 Most casseroles and potato dishes can be put in a baking pan in advance.
-Vegetables can be chopped and stored, too.
+Vegetables can be chopped and stored too.
 You can use air-tight containers for this purpose.
 Having a schedule will not only help you keep things organized, but it will help your guests know when and how to help.
-Moreover, you’ll be more available for your guest.
+Moreover, you’ll be more available for your guests.